This article highlights the Gold King Mine, a super interesting ghost town located on the outskirts of Jerome, Arizona.

 But according to the signs, there was more to be discovered.

 In a blink of curiosity, we followed the signs leading through Jerome’s slender streets.
 A short one-mile ride allowed us to see multi-colored mountains and old machinery.
 The sun-bathed valley floor appeared to the right.

-Once we arrived to a spot full of antique cars (in a surprising good condition) and dusty buildings, I got the impression that we were headed to a tourist trap.
+Once we arrived at a spot full of antique cars (in surprisingly good condition) and dusty buildings, I got the impression that we were headed to a tourist trap.

 We decided to give it a try anyway.

-I have probably described the place in a very grim way but I ended up enjoying every corner of it.
+I have probably described the place in a grisly way but ended up enjoying every corner of it.
 I know it sounds crazy.
 However, in my opinion, the place gives you a good idea of how the people at the beginning of the 1900s used to live in a mining camp.
 In addition, it is interesting to see some of the old machinery still working.

 But, for Haynes, like Jerome and other area mines, the ore wouldn’t last forever.
 By 1914, it was called home to only 14 people and soon emptied out completely.
 In the 1960s it was sold and turned into what we can see today.